PunGrumpy/ubuntu-learning-image/README.md

 ```

 > [!Note]
-> If you userr `--rm` flag, all data will be lost after exiting the container. and if you want to keep the data, should remove the `--rm` flag.
+> If you use `--rm` flag, all data will be lost after exiting the container. and if you want to keep the data, should remove the `--rm` flag.

 ## `📦` Packages